This page contains affiliate links. Please read our disclosure for more info.

-Despite travelling full-time for nearly nine years, I have struggled to find the best travel pants.
+Despite travelling full-time for over 10 years, I have struggled to find the best travel pants.
 My previous strategy was one pair of jeans (whatever I could find that fit in as lightweight fabric as possible) and a pair of loose linen trousers that were nice and cool in hot weather but wrinkled terribly.

-While I got by with those options, I never found any travel pants that I could recommend to others.
-Things have improved in recent years, though, with many small companies now making travel-friendly clothes, and since I’ve been in the US I’ve renewed my quest for the perfect travel pants for women (Simon has been set for years with his Bluffworks).
+While I got by with those options, I never found any women’s travel pants that I could recommend to others.
+Things have improved in recent years, though, with many small companies now making travel-friendly clothes, and when I was last in the US, I renewed my quest for the perfect travel pants for women.

 - Aviator: The Best Travel Jeans

 - PrAna Travel Pants and Jeans

 - Are You Looking for the Best Travel Shoes?